 There are several different car parks at St. Anne’s.
 There’s this one on Clontarf Road.
 This one off Mount Propsect Avenue (usually hard to get a space here).
 There’s also on-street parking here (again, usually busy).
 We usually park nearby, here, as it’s never busy and it’s a short walk to the park.

 You’ll find public toilets over near the cafe here.
-There was (when we last visited) portaloos just outside the cafe gate, but we can’t find info online to confirm that these are still in place.
+There were (when we last visited) portaloos just outside the cafe gate, but we can’t find info online to confirm that these are still in place.

 About St. Anne’s Park

-St. Anne’s Park is the second largest public park in Dublin.
+St. Anne’s Park is the second-largest public park in Dublin.
 It covers just over 240 acres and is a very popular place for city dwellers to stretch their legs.